 - Depending on which clinic you visit, you may be able to have an IUD inserted at the same time as your abortion procedure.
 If you want an IUD, ask the clinic when you schedule your abortion procedure if it would be possible to have an IUD inserted at the same time.

-- You will make a follow-up appointment to come back in 2 to 4 weeks.
+- You may be asked to make a follow-up appointment in 2 to 4 weeks.

 - You can usually return to work or other normal activities the next day.
 Recovery after D&E may take longer.

-- You may bathe as soon as you wish.
-Do not douche or use medicines in your vagina.
+- You may shower as soon as you wish.
+Do not sit in water, douche, or use medicines in your vagina.

 YOUR FEELINGS AFTER AN ABORTION